 In a general collateral repo transaction, the lender of funds is willing to accept a variety of Treasury, MBS or agency collateral.

 GCF repo, a fraction of the $5.5 trillion repo market, was introduced in 1998 by DTCC’s Fixed Income Clearing Corp. unit with JPMorgan and Bank of New York Mellon, the clearing banks that function as the agent and collateral holder in tri-party repo transactions.

 New York-based DTCC, which processes more than $3 trillion in repos each day, publishes a repo index for Treasuries, agencies and agency mortgage-backed securities.

 Libor is derived from a survey of London banks conducted each day by Thomson Reuters Corp.
-(TRI) on behalf of the BBA.
+(TRI:US) on behalf of the BBA.
 Bloomberg LP, the parent of Bloomberg News, competes with Thomson Reuters in selling financial and legal information and trading systems.

 Lenders are asked how much it would cost them to borrow from each other for time periods from overnight to one year in different currencies.
 After a set number of quotes are excluded, those remaining are averaged and published for each currency by the BBA before noon.